Pennsylvania Judge Holds that CIA violations May Result in FCA Liability

 Cephalon, a drug manufacturer, argued that it could have only had an obligation to pay penalties under the CIA if HHS-OIG actually demanded payment.
 The relator argued that Cephalon’s obligation to pay actually arose when it breached the CIA’s reporting requirements.
 The court disagreed with Cephalon and instead held for the relator.
 The court found that a CIA imposes contractual obligations through reporting requirements.
 Furthermore, a breach of these contractual obligations could cause a company to be liable for reverse false claims even if OIG had not yet demanded payment.
 Finally, the court elaborated that “specific contract remedies” like specific penalties create a “less contingent obligation to pay.”

 The federal government is taking advantage of the new false claims recoupment tools made available to it through the ACA.
 If you are not screening your employees and contractors against state and federal exclusion lists, then now is the time to ensure your practice is complying with the law.
-Call Exclusion Screening, LLC for a free assessment of your needs and costs at 1-800- 294-0952.
+Call Exclusion Screening, LLC for a free assessment of your needs and costs at 1-800- 294-0952 or fill out the form below.